 A domestic refuse collection is carried out once a week for urban Carterton residents on Mondays.
 Where a public holiday falls on Monday the collection will take place the following day.
+Please refer to your collection calendar which can be found here.
 Rubbish must be in an official bag which can be purchased from the council office, local supermarket and selected dairies for $2.70 each.
 The bag charge includes the cost of collection and disposal.

 For transfer station hours, click here

 There a number of reasons why Carterton District Council decided to change their refuse collection bags from paper to plastic;

 - There is an assumption that paper decomposes rapidly.
 This only occurs if there is enough water.
 There are examples of forty year old newspapers from old landfills discovered unaffected by age.

 - Plastic bags are cheaper than conventional paper refuse bags thus saving the cost to ratepayers.

 - Overall atmospheric emissions for plastic bag production are 60-70% less than for paper bags.

 - Residents feel more inclined to recycle to avoid unnecessarily filling a plastic refuse bag.

 Hazardous waste comes in many forms – ranging from sludges resulting from timber treatment processes to waste cell phone batteries.
 There is a significant risk to human health and the environment if hazardous wastes are improperly managed.
 If you work with pesticides, explosives, poisons, paints, adhesives, cleaners, petrol, solvents or any other hazardous substance, you need to know about the HSNO Act.
 For more information on hazardous substances check out the Work Safe website